nus-cs2103-AY2223S2/tp/docs/team/zm-l.md

     * Reported bugs and suggestions for other teams in the class (examples: To be added soon)

 * **Tools**:
-    * To be added soon
+    * Java 11 and Java FX